-- In the FortiFone Firmware tab, click Upload.
-The FortiFone Firmware Upload window opens. - 2.
-For Phone model, select the phone type that will be the target of the firmware upgrade. - 3.
+- 1. Go to Managed System > Firmware. - 2.
+In the FortiFone Firmware tab, click Upload.
+The FortiFone Firmware Upload window opens. - 3.
+For Phone model, select the phone type that will be the target of the firmware upgrade. - 4.
 For Firmware file, click Select.
 Select the firmware file for the selected FortiFone model and click Open.
-The firmware file uploads to FortiVoice. - 4.
-In the Firmware version field, type the firmware version number. - 5.
-In the Comments field, provide a comment if necessary. - 6.
+The firmware file uploads to FortiVoice. - 5.
+In the Firmware version field, type the firmware version number. - 6.
+In the Comments field, provide a comment if necessary. - 7.
 Click OK.